EmmaZai/emmazai.github.io/_pages/research.md

 accommodating for the differences in endogeneity bias generate findings that conflict with previous estimates in the literature.

-## The Medicaid Waiver Program and Aging in Place
+## The Medicaid Aging Waiver Program and Aging in Place

 Medicaid aging waivers subsidize the long-term care of older adults at home or in community-based settings.
 Little is known about how the Medicaid aging waiver